Published On: Sep 28 2012 03:39:34 AM EDTUpdated On: Jul 13 2015 02:00:00 AM EDT

 Majel Barrett is famous for playing several roles in the "Star Trek" franchise over the decades.
 As the wife of Star Trek creator Gene Roddenberry, she was the only actor to have a role on all of the Star Trek series, usually providing the voice of various computers.
 But she also played Betazoid Ambassador Lwaxana Troi, Deanna Troi's mother, on both "The Next Generation" and "Deep Space Nine."

-Barrett, who passed away in 2008, also played nurse (later doctor) Christine Chapel on the original "Star Trek" series.
+Barrett, who died from leukemia in 2008 at the age of 76, also played nurse (later doctor) Christine Chapel on the original "Star Trek" series.

 Diana Muldaur played Dr. Katherine Pulaski for 20 episodes during the show's second season in 1988-89.
 The Pulaski character was created to replace Dr. Crusher after McFadden left the show.
 Her character proved unpopular with fans and she left the show after only one season.
 After leaving the show, she earned two Emmy nominations for her role as pushy and power-hungry lawyer Rosalind Shays on "L.A.
 Law" and made a few other TV appearances, including a "Perry Mason" movie, guest spots on "Matlock" and "Empty Nest" and some voice work on the early 1990s Fox Network animated show "Batman."